Chapter 5: Choosing Your Lens

 Step 1: Identify your research question

 Be specific.
 “Music and emotion” is too broad.
 “How does lyric sentiment relate to chart performance?” is more focused.
+“How does news framing of climate change relate to public policy preferences?” is equally specific in a different domain.

 Step 2: Map the question to a theoretical domain